tuonglab/ktbunya/README.md

 Default port is `8883`.
 You can specify a different port number e.g. `jpynb 1234`.

 Basically you just need to first run the ssh tunnel step (only need to run once if you just stay on the same node).
-Then you just open up your browser and type `http://http://localhost:${PORT}/` e.g. `http://http://localhost:8883/` if everything is default.
+Then you just open up your browser and type `http://localhost:${PORT}/` e.g. `http://http://localhost:8883/` if everything is default.

-You might need to kill your ssh tunnel if you experience some issues e.g. having to switch to a different node
+You might need to kill your ssh tunnel if you experience some issues e.g. having to switch to a different node or you haven't restarted your local machine for a while.

 In which case, you have to do this manually: